moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

         <moveit_ros_control_interface plugin="${prefix}/controller_handle_allocator_plugin.xml"/>
     </export>

-The translation between `moveit_msgs::RobotTrajectory <http://docs.ros.org/en/noetic/api/moveit_msgs/html/msg/RobotTrajectory.html>`_ message and the type of command supported by the controller would be done by implementing a controller handle, for example:
+The translation between `moveit_msgs::RobotTrajectory <http://docs.ros.org/en/noetic/api/moveit_msgs/html/msg/RobotTrajectory.html>`_ message and the type of command supported by the controller would be done by implementing a controller handle.

+The following code listing demonstrates how to write a controller handle that translates robot trajectory message into joint trajectory message.
+Of course this is already taken care of by existing controller handles included with MoveIt, so you would substitute the message that your custom controller understands here instead of ``FollowJointTrajectory``:

 .. code-block:: c++